jenkinsci/kubernetes-operator/website/content/en/docs/Security/_index.md

 - disable CLI - CLI access of `/cli` URL is disabled
 - configure kubernetes-plugin - secure configuration for Kubernetes plugin

-If you would like to dig a little bit into the code, take a look [here](https://github.com/jenkinsci/kubernetes-operator/blob/master/pkg/configuration/base/resources/base_configuration_configmap.go).
+If you would like to dig a little bit into the code, take a look [here][base-configuration].

 ## Jenkins API